 Various regulators also perform external assessments.
 SCDHEC conducts several inspections and audits annually to verify that the Site is complying with state permits.
-EPA also participates on Federal Facility Act-driven inspections and, on a determined frequency, participates alongside SCDHEC in compliance evaluation inspections for waste management.
+The EPA and SCDHEC participate in Federal Facility Act (FFA)-driven inspections.
+The EPA may participate alongside SCDHEC in compliance evaluation inspections for waste management.
 Chapter 3, Compliance Summary, lists and gives results of the annual external agency audits and inspections of the SRS Environmental Program.